yagilm/pingdom2stats/README.md

         Cannot use together with --mysqlurl
   --to value
-        until which (Unix)time we are asking, default now which is  (default 1522964524) Using Pingdom's API as described in: https://www.pingdom.com/resources/api Version: v0.3.1 Usage: pingdom2stats [options] Most options are required (and some have defaults):
+        until which (Unix)time we are asking, default now which is  (default 1522964524)
 ```